-In accordance with Government policy, the Landfill Tax Escalator continues to rise at a rate of £8 per tonne per annum resulting in an additional charge from the landfill operators to arc21 of a sum in the region of £2.5 million, which is then passed on to participant Councils.
-The landfill tax rate for the 2010/11 year was £48 per tonne.
+In accordance with Government policy, the Landfill Tax Escalator continues to rise at a rate of £8 per tonne per annum resulting in an additional charge from the landfill operators to arc21 of a sum in the region of £2.2 million, which is then passed on to participant Councils.
+The landfill tax rate for the 2011/12 year was £56 per tonne.

 This cost has a significant financial impact on Councils and the Landfill Tax Escalator provides a strong economic incentive for landfill diversion.
 Substantial savings are generated to participant Councils through diversion to the Materials Recovery Facility, Bring Service and Organic Waste contracts.
-In 2010/11 just over 131,000 tonnes of materials were delivered to these three contracts resulting in a saving on Landfill Tax of some £6.3m.
+In 2011/12 just over 131,000 tonnes of materials were delivered to these three contracts resulting in a saving on Landfill Tax in the region of £7m.

-With the Landfill Tax rate per tonne increasing by a further 17%, from £48 to £56, in the 2011/12 year, the savings are estimated to increase to around £6.7m, thus demonstrating the significant impact to the ratepayer of the waste treatment services contracts of arc21.
+With the Landfill Tax rate per tonne increasing by a further 14%, from £56 to £64, in the 2012/13 year, the savings of landfill diversion activities continue to be substantial, estimated in excess of £7m, thus demonstrating the significant impact to the ratepayer of the waste treatment services contracts of arc21.